plotly/plotly.py/doc/python/scattermapbox.md

 #### Font Customization

 You can customize the font on `go.Scattermapbox` traces with `textfont`.
-For example, you can set the `font-family`.
+For example, you can set the font `family`.

 ```python
 import plotly.graph_objects as go